dragsbruh/ruider/README.md

 6. You can bookmark the page and chapter by using `b` key.
   You can jump to the bookmark with `k` key.
   There can only be only one bookmark per manga.
+7. You can save current page as an image using `s` key.

 ### Naming convention